Patrik Schick: Roma

-2019–20 season: Loan to RB Leipzig
+2019–20: Loan to RB Leipzig

-On 2 September 2019, RB Leipzig announced the signing of Schick on a season-long loan deal with an option to buy him permanently.
+On 2 September 2019, Bundesliga club RB Leipzig announced the signing of Schick on a season-long loan deal with an option to buy him permanently.
 His first goal for Leipzig came in a 3–2 defeat of SC Paderborn on 11 November 2019.
 This started a run of three goals in four league appearances including coming off the bench to complete the comeback and secure a 3–3 draw with Borussia Dortmund.
 Alongside Timo Werner, Schick rekindled his form with 10 goals in 28 games for Leipzig as the club finished in third place in the Bundesliga and reached the semi-finals of the Champions League.

 Bayer Leverkusen

-On 8 September 2020, Schick joined Bayer Leverkusen on a five-year deal for a reported fee of €26.5 million plus bonuses.
-Schick scored his first goal in a UEFA competition on 26 November 2020, coming in a 4–1 win over Israeli side Hapoel Be'er Sheva in the group stage of the Europa League.
+2020–21: Debut season

-Schick was the preferred centre-forward for much of the 2020–21 campaign at the BayArena and finished with 9 strikes across 29 league games.
+On 8 September 2020, Schick joined Bayer Leverkusen on a five-year contract for a reported fee of €26.5 million plus bonuses, getting the number 14 on his jersey.

-On 4 December 2021, Schick scored four goals, all in the second half, in a 7–1 win over Greuther Fürth.
-Schick continued his good form in Leverkusen's next two league games, scoring a brace in each match against Eintracht Frankfurt and Hoffenheim respectively.
-He ended the 2021–22 Bundesliga season as second top scorer with 24 goals in 27 matches, then extended his contract with the club until 2027.
+Schick scored his first goal in a UEFA competition on 26 November 2020, coming in a 4–1 victory over Israeli club Hapoel Be'er Sheva in the group stage of the Europa League.
+On 19 December 2020, Schick scored a volley against Bayern Munich in a 2–1 loss for Leverkusen.
+He was the preferred centre-forward for much of the 2020–21 campaign at the BayArena and finished with nine strikes across 29 league games.